-- 2.5.1 Pits and Sumps: There are no well cellars, pits or sumps on the Fox Lease. - 2.5.2 Unplanned Activities/Emissions: The permittee does not anticipate or foresee any circumstances that would require special equipment use and result in excess emissions.
+- 2.5.1 Pits and Sumps: There are no pits or sumps on the Squires Lease. - 2.5.2 Unplanned Activities/Emissions: The permittee does not anticipate or foresee any circumstances that would require special equipment use and result in excess emissions.